broadinstitute/ega_submissions/README.md

     * Now click `SELECT DATA` and chose your sample set that includes ALL of your samples (i.e. if you have 100 samples, select the sample set that indicates that it includes 100 entities).
 Select `OK`, then `RUN ANALYSIS` to submit your _run_ (should only be 1 in this case!).
     * This workflow runs at the sample set-level (i.e. even if you have 100 samples in your workspace, only 1 analysis should be submitted).
 11. Once all 3 workflows have run to completion, your submission is finalized!
 You'll be able to view it in the Submitter Portal in the EGA.
 All metadata can be changed via the UI if desired.

+## EGA Passwords and Storage
+### Naming Convention
+All EGA passwords are now stored in Google's Secret Manager in the `sc-ega-submissions` Google project.
+By default, our Python code looks in Secret Manager for a secret that's stored using a specific naming convention.
+The naming convention we follow for the password is `{ega_inbox}_password`.
+So for example, if your EGA inbox (or "username") is `ega-box-123`, our Python code looks for a secret stored with the name `ega-box-123_password`.
+In order for our scripts to work, the corresponding password for the `ega-box-123` account should be stored in Secret Manger under the name `ega-box-123_password`.

+### Adding a new Password
+If you have a new account that needs a new password stored, you'll first need permissions to add new Google secrets.
+Reach out to Sam Bryant to obtain these permissions.
+Once you have correct permissions, you can navigate to the `sc-ega-submission` [Secret Manager](https://console.cloud.google.com/security/secret-manager?referrer=search&authuser=0&project=sc-ega-submissions) console page, click "Create Secret" at the top of the page, and follow the prompts for storing a new password.
+Once the new password is saved, you can then follow the directions outlined above for submitting your Terra workflows.